nicoSWD/put.io-adder/README.md

 NOTES:
 - The app requires you to have a put.io account.
 They're probably not free anymore.
 - The app requires KeyChain Access to store put.io's OAuth Token.
+Denying access might prevent the app from working.

 ![alt tag](http://f.cl.ly/items/3O0e3m1S36203j2k2f3P/Screen%20Shot%202013-07-05%20at%202.43.32%20AM.png)